Efficient Online Minimization for Low-Rank Subspace Clustering: Introduction

-{\bf Notation.} \ We use bold lowercase letters, {e.g.} $\bv$, to denote a column vector.
+We use bold lowercase letters, {e.g.,} $\bv$, to denote column vectors.
 The $\ell_2$ norm and $\ell_1$ norm of a vector $\bv$ are denoted by $\twonorm{\bv}$ and $\onenorm{\bv}$ respectively.
-Bold capital letters such as $\bM$ are used to denote a matrix, and its transpose is denoted by $\bM\trans$.
+Capital letters such as $\bM$ are used to denote a matrix, and its transpose is denoted by $\bM\trans$.
 For an invertible matrix $\bM$, we write its inverse as $\bM^{-1}$.
-The capital letter $\bI_r$ is reserved for identity matrix where $r$ indicates the size.
-The $j$th column of a matrix $\bM$ is denoted by $\bm_j$ if not specified.
-Three matrix norms will be used: $\nuclearnorm{\bM}$ for the nuclear norm, i.e., the sum of the singular values, $\fronorm{\bM}$ for the Frobenius norm and {$\onenorm{\bM}$ for the $\ell_1$ norm of a matrix seen as a long vector.} The trace of a square matrix $\bM$ is denoted by $\tr(\bM)$.
-For an integer $n > 0$, we use $[n]$ to denote the integer set $\{1, 2, \cdots, n\}$.
+The capital letter $\bI$ is reserved for the identity matrix.
+When necessary, we write $\bI_r$ to emphasize its size.
+The $j$th column of a matrix $\bM$ is denoted by $\bm_j$, and we write $m_{ij}$ for the $(i, j)$-th component of $\bM$.
+Three matrix norms will be used: $\nuclearnorm{\bM}$ for the nuclear norm which is the sum of the singular values of $\bM$, $\fronorm{\bM}$ for the Frobenius norm and {$\onenorm{\bM}$ for the $\ell_1$ norm of a matrix seen as a long vector.} The trace of a square matrix $\bM$ is denoted by $\tr(\bM)$.